 For the past ten years we have journeyed to the Andros Bank/barrier reef off the Eastern coast of Andros Island in The Bahamas.
 Image sets from our previous two field experiences can also be found on Flickr here and here.
 For many reasons, we switched our study site to that of the reefs and mangrove communities of the Florida Keys reef tract.
 This switch instantly provided the ability to make direct comparisons of these two areas.
 While the coral communities of the Florida Keys are no doubt less pristine than those of the Andros reef, there is still a wealth of life to study.
 In fact, for a course of this nature we were able to observe equally as many elements of these amazing communities in Florida.
 Furthermore… since every day on the ocean is different, we were lucky this year to be in the midst of several localized blooms of organisms we were never able to encounter in The Bahamas.
 We swam with gangs of By-The-Wind Sailors and dodged many a Portuguese Man o’ War.

 If it were feasible, I dream of a course like this where students begin a year of study with a field experience like this one… then spend a year studying, only to return to the reef in the Spring to make connections, etc. Though perhaps not economically feasible, I’ve learned enough in the past 18 years of classroom education to know that when I allow students to make connections first… before I ever open my big mouth… that engagement and understanding ultimately emerge.
 There is no doubt that a second visit to such an overwhelmingly busy and vibrant ecosystem would allow a clarity of understanding unlike what we are currently able to do.
 Always asking for more, aren’t I?
-To tell the truth, my students and I are more than fortunate to be a part of a school district that values risk-taking and innovation whenever possible.
+To tell the truth, my students and I are more than fortunate to be a part of a school district that, at the time of this writing, values risk-taking and innovation whenever possible.
 In today’s educational environment, this is far… far from the norm.
 For without this support, we’d still be learning marine biology secondhand from Missouri.
 In my mind, I am constantly imagining ways to make all courses of study include a live component where learning about real life by proxy is a thing of the past.